jongio/memealyzer/README.md

 1. **Deploy**:
    - CD to `/pac/net/kubectl/aks`
-   - Run `./deploy.sh {env} cloud`, where env is the name of the environment you want to deploy to, this will match your .env file in the project root.
+   - Run `./deploy.sh {WORKSPACE} cloud`, where env is the name of the environment you want to deploy to, this will match your .env file in the project root.

    - This will build containers, push them to ACR, apply Kubernetes files, and deploy the Azure Function.